Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Introduction

 Hence, the realization of excitation in ADP is still an open question and only done heuristically.
-In the hope of fulfilling the PE condition, ADP methods add probing noise \cite{Vamvoudakis.2011, Liu.2014, Johnson.2015, Zhao.2016, Qu.2019, Zhang.2013}\commentd{wie oben: Zhang.2013 gelöscht} or a sum of sinusoids \cite{Johnson.2015, Vamvoudakis.2016, Qu.2019} to the control input or repeatedly reset the system state \cite{Liu.2014}.
+In the hope of fulfilling the PE condition, ADP methods add probing noise \cite{Vamvoudakis.2011, Liu.2014, Johnson.2015, Zhao.2016, Qu.2019, Zhang.2013} or a sum of sinusoids \cite{Johnson.2015, Vamvoudakis.2016, Qu.2019} to the control input or repeatedly reset the system state \cite{Liu.2014}.
 However, none of these methods can guarantee a priori that the PE condition holds and ``no verifiable method exists to ensure PE in nonlinear systems" \cite{Johnson.2015}.
 Furthermore, using probing noise may not be reasonable under application-specific requirements such as systems with low-pass characteristics\footnotemark.

-Considering strategies to fulfill PE under nonlinear transformations, \cite{Adetola.2008}\commentd{Adetola.2006 gestrichen} use a reference trajectory and an optional dither signal as excitation in nonlinear adaptive control.
-In \cite{Lin.1999},\commentd{Lin.1998 sowie output feedback gestrichen} the fulfillment of PE through a chosen, exactly defined scalar reference trajectory can be checked in advance for strict-feedback systems.
+Considering strategies to fulfill PE under nonlinear transformations, \cite{Adetola.2008} use a reference trajectory and an optional dither signal as excitation in nonlinear adaptive control.
+In \cite{Lin.1999}, the fulfillment of PE through a chosen, exactly defined scalar reference trajectory can be checked in advance for strict-feedback systems.
 However, general results and procedures to design persistently excited signals are missing.
 Hence, approaches using alternative excitation conditions \cite{Padoan.2017, Chowdhary.2010, Kamalapurkar.2014, Kamalapurkar.2016} arose.
 For example, in \cite{Chowdhary.2010} (adaptive control) or \cite{Kamalapurkar.2014}, \cite{Kamalapurkar.2016} (ADP), data stored in a history stack needs to satisfy a rank condition.
-Appropriate data is assumed to be available a priori (\cite[Condition~1]{Chowdhary.2010}, \cite[Assumption~1]{Kamalapurkar.2014}), but it remains unclear how to excite a system to generate such data.\commentd{Kamalapurkar.2013 gelöscht}
+Appropriate data is assumed to be available a priori (\cite[Condition~1]{Chowdhary.2010}, \cite[Assumption~2]{Kamalapurkar.2014}), but it remains unclear how to excite a system to generate such data.